An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Experimental Setup of Downstream Tasks

-We test our model on video question answering (QA) tasks in both multiple-choice and open-ended settings, as summarized in Table~\ref{table:vqa}.
+We test our model on video question answering (QA) tasks in both multiple-choice and open-ended settings as Table~\ref{table:vqa}.
 We follow LAVENDER~\cite{li2022lavender} to formulate Video QA as Masked Language Modeling due to its superior performance.
 For multiple-choice QA tasks, we concatenate question with all answer options and add a \texttt{[MASK]} to form the input text (\texttt{Q+A0+A1+A2+A3+A4+[MASK]}).
-We adopt the same Masked Language Modeling (MLM) layer used during pre-training upon $h^\text{x}$ to predict the word token corresponding to the answer index (\textit{e.g.}, \texttt{0, 1, 2, 3, 4}).
+We treat the same Masked Language Modeling (MLM) layer as used in pre-training upon $h^\text{x}$ to predict the word token corresponding to the answer index (\textit{e.g.}, \texttt{0,1,2,3,4}).
 Similarly, for open-ended QA tasks, we apply MLM over the input (\texttt{Q+[MASK]}).
 Cross-entropy loss is used to supervise the downstream finetuning over the whole word vocabulary.

-\paragraph{TGIF-Action, TGIF-Transition, and TGIF-Frame~\cite{jang2017tgif-qa}} require spatial-temporal reasoning to answer questions regarding GIF videos in TGIF-QA Specifically, we aim to test our model along three dimensions: ($i$) \textbf{Action}: to recognize the repeated action; ($ii$) \textbf{Transition}: to identify the transition between the before and after states; ($iii$) \textbf{Frame}: to answer questions about a specific frame from the GIF video.
-Among them, TGIF-Action and TGIF-Transition are collected under multiple-choice setting, and TGIF-Frame is an open-ended video QA task with free-form answers.
+\textbf{TGIF-Action, TGIF-Transition, and TGIF-Frame~\cite{jang2017tgif-qa}} require spatial-temporal reasoning to answer questions regarding GIF videos in TGIF-QA Specifically, we aim to test our model along three dimensions: ($i$) \textbf{Action}: to recognize the repeated action; ($ii$) \textbf{Transition}: to identify the transition between the before and after states; ($iii$) \textbf{Frame}: to answer questions about a specific frame from the GIF video.
+Among them, TGIF-Action and TGIF-Transition are collected under a multiple-choice setting, and TGIF-Frame is an open-ended video QA task with free-form answers.
 We adopt batch size 24 and train for 56/20/10 epochs for Action/Transition/Frame, respectively.

-\paragraph{MSRVTT-MC~\cite{yu2018js-fusion} and MSRVTT-QA~\cite{xu2017msrvtt-qa}} are created based on videos and captions in MSRVTT~\cite{xu2016msrvtt}.
+\textbf{MSRVTT-MC~\cite{yu2018js-fusion} and MSRVTT-QA~\cite{xu2017msrvtt-qa}} are created based on videos and captions in MSRVTT~\cite{xu2016msrvtt}.
 MSRVTT-MC is a multiple-choice task with videos as questions, and captions as answers.
 Each video contains 5 captions, with only one positive match.
 This setting can be viewed as video-to-text retrieval, hence we simply evaluate the model trained on MSRVTT-Retrieval.
 MSRVTT-QA contains 243K open-ended questions over 10K videos.
 We adopt batch size 24 per GPU and training epochs 8.

-\paragraph{MSVD-QA~\cite{xu2017msrvtt-qa}} consists of 47K open-ended questions over 2K videos, based on video-caption pairs from MSVD~\cite{chen2011msvd-qa}.
+\textbf{MSVD-QA~\cite{xu2017msrvtt-qa}} consists of 47K open-ended questions over 2K videos, based on video-caption pairs from MSVD~\cite{chen2011msvd-qa}.
 We adopt batch size 24 per GPU and train for 10 epochs.